shiftkey/scribble/docs/create-release-notes.md

 ### Get Started

-From the Package Manager Console, just tell Duchess what you're up to.
+From the Package Manager Console, just tell Scribble what you're up to.

 If you want to start a new release:

 ```
-duchess start major
+scribble start major
 ```

 If you're doing something smaller, these are all equivalent:

 ```
-duchess start bugfix
+scribble start bugfix
-duchess start minor
+scribble start minor
-duchess start feature
+scribble start feature
-duchess start task
+scribble start task
 ```

 If you want to do a pre-release version, any of these things will work:

 ```
-duchess start preview
+scribble start preview
-duchess start pre
+scribble start pre
 ```

 #### What happens next

 So rather than worrying about "ensuring you're doing semver right", why not leave it up to the underlying framework?

-Under the hood, duchess will:
+Under the hood, scribble will:

- - create a folder called `docs\releases\` (if it doesn't already exist) at the root
+ - create a folder called `docs\release-notes\` (if it doesn't already exist) at the root
  - generate a Markdown template for your release notes (using semanticreleasenotes.org conventions)
  - the file will be named to match the version (e.g. 1.0.md)
  - add in some infrastructure to take this version and update your assemblies to suit